 One distribution sample is taken every three months from a point in the distribution system and tested for Trihalomethanes (THMs) and Haloacetic Acids (HAAs).
 Samples were collected during the months of March, June, September and December.
 The Ontario Drinking Water Quality Standard (ODWQS) has set a Maximum Allowable Concentration (MAC) of 100 μg/L for THMs and it is expressed as a running annual average (RAA).
-The RAA for THMs collected in 2024 is 26.50μg/L. The MAC for HAAs is 80 μg/L. All samples were found to be compliant.
+The RAA for THMs collected in 2023 is 24.80μg/L. The MAC for HAAs is 80 μg/L. In 2023, all samples were found to be compliant.
 Refer to Table 10 for the summary of trihalomethane and haloacetic acid results.